 Enter on the Audax UK website here:

-Congratulations to Richard Brain and Nigel Winter who completed their 18th Devils and to Matthew Atkinson, Paul Daly and Paul Martin who completed their 6th.
+Congratulations to Richard Evans and Tom Jackson who completed their 12th Devils and to Nick Keast, James O'Neill and Paul Sherwood who completed their 6th.

-The Devil isn't a charity ride, but from donations for the cakes and the event's surplus, we were able to donate a little over £1,000 to Devon Air Ambulance, the Dartmoor National Park and Cycling UK's Cyclists' Defence Fund.
-Many thanks to the venues that hosted controls: The Dolphin Hotel in Bovey for the start and finish, Lavender House Hotel for the soup and the Fox Tor Cafe in Princetown for welcome get-me-home refreshments.
+The Devil isn't a charity ride, but from donations for the cakes and the event's surplus, we were able to donate a little over £1,200 to Devon Air Ambulance, the Dartmoor National Park and Cycling UK and its Cyclists' Defence Fund.
+Many thanks to the venues that hosted controls: The Dolphin Hotel in Bovey for the start and finish, The Globe Inn in Chagford for the soup and the Fox Tor Cafe in Princetown.

 And many thanks to all of the helpers for making it happen and to all of the riders for putting themselves through it.